 Our kids used to fall asleep before the second movie, but not anymore.
 Now we look for double features with two family-friendly movies.
 They usually come around at least a couple of times each summer.

 Check the drive-in's website every week so you don't miss pairings that are the perfect fit for your crew.

 Dress in comfortable clothes or pajamas

 A drive-in double feature can last until 1 or 2 AM.
 It's easy to move the kids directly from the van to their beds when they are already in pajamas.

+Either way, we have never been able to use a credit card at our local drive-in.
 Check your drive-in's website for current policies and prices.

 Pack fun snacks

 One of the best things about a drive-in movie is that you can bring in your own food.
 We pop our own popcorn and pick up sodas, pizza, or candy before we arrive.